ggsbisht/revive/readme.md

-lets do some exploratons -erorr
+lets do some exploratons -github change